How To Complete the FAFSA

 - Sign the FAFSA with your FSA ID

-- You can submit the FAFSA online with your FSA ID.
-Alternatively, you can print, sign and mail in a signature page to the mailing address listed on the FAFSA.
+- You can submit the application online with your FSA ID.
+Alternatively, you can print, sign and mail in a signature page to the mailing address listed on the application.

-- You will know that your FAFSA has been submitted successfully online when you see your confirmation page.
-If you provided an email address, you will also receive an email confirming submission of your FAFSA.
+- You will know that your application has been submitted successfully online when you see your confirmation page.
+If you provided an email address, you will also receive an email confirming submission.

-- If you have a sibling who is also completing the FAFSA, you can choose to transfer automatically your parents’ information into your sibling’s FAFSA.
-You can select this option when you see a link on your confirmation page within the FAFSA form.
+- If you have a sibling who is also completing the FAFSA, you can choose to transfer automatically your parents’ information into your sibling’s application.
+You can select this option when you see a link on your confirmation page within the form.